-The need for this task force was identified after 22 homeless people were found to be living in an uninhabitable building and had to be relocated after the building was deemed condemned.
+The need for this project was identified after 22 homeless people were found to be living in a uninhabitable building and had to be relocated after the building was deemed condemned.
 This situation proved to Sanford that resources for the homeless needed to be located and brought to light immediately.
+The creation of this Task Force is a grass roots effort initiated by Sanford's Mayor, Chet Mann, and City Council members Byron Buckels and Charles Taylor.
 The intent of this initiative is to identify all existing resources in our community and bring those resources together to create a coordinated and comprehensive approach to end homelessness in our community.
+With this goal in mind, the three City officials reached out to staff to brainstorm about how to get such a task force started.
+This also included reaching out to partner with Lee County and the addition of Commissioner Cameron Sharpe to this "planning committee".